BALTEX

 Goals are

-• To develop, validate, and apply different modelling systems in selected river basins to assess the impact of climate variability and change on the hydrological regime including the occurrence and severity of extreme events
+• to develop, validate, and apply different modelling systems in selected river basins to assess the impact of climate variability and change on the hydrological regime including the occurrence and severity of extreme events,

-• To assess future risk of water shortage and extreme events by explicitly taking account of the societal use of groundwater and surface water resources, as well as man-made changes of land use
+• to assess future risk of water shortage and extreme events by explicitly taking account of the societal use of groundwater and surface water resources, as well as man-made changes of land use,

 top